stefanhaustein/jSWT/README.md

 # jSWT

-Stab at a pure Java subset of SWT with Android and AWT bindings.
+jSWT is a stab at a pure Java subset of SWT with Android, AWT and (planned) GWT bindings.
-Not really useful yet.
+It's not really in a useful state yet.

+Next steps:

+- ScrolledComposite
+- Resize listeners
+- Popup Menus
+- Dialogs
+- Menus
+- Tabs